 Closure provisions are not made for those operations that have no known restrictions on their lives as the closure dates cannot be reliably estimated.
-This applies primarily to certain Canadian smelters which have indefinite-lived water rights or power agreements for renewably sourced power with local governments.
+This applies primarily to certain Canadian smelters which have indefinite-lived water rights or power agreements for renewable power sources with local governments.

 Cost estimates are updated throughout the life of the operation; generally cost estimates must comply with the Group’s Capital Project Framework once the operation is ten years from expected closure.
 This means, for example, that where an Order of Magnitude (OoM) study is required for closure it must be of the same standard as an OoM study for a new mine, smelter or refinery.
-As at 31 December 2018, there are 13 operations with remaining lives of under ten years before taking into account unapproved extensions; the largest of these is Rio Tinto Kennecott for which a pre-feasibility study is expected to be concluded in the next 24 months.
-Adjustments are made to provisions when the range of possible outcomes becomes sufficiently narrow to permit reliable estimation.
-Depending on the materiality of the change, adjustments may require review and endorsement by the Group’s Closure Steering Committee before the provision is updated.
+As at 31 December 2021, there are 13 operations with remaining lives of under ten years before taking into account unapproved extensions.
+The largest reforecast currently underway is at Energy Resources of Australia; preliminary information available from this study resulted in an increase to closure liabilities for the Ranger Uranium mine of US$510 million at 31 December 2021.

-In some cases, the closure study may indicate that monitoring and, potentially, remediation will be required in perpetuity.
-In this case, the provision may be restricted to a period for which the costs can be reliably estimated; on average this is around 30 years.
+In some cases, the closure study may indicate that monitoring and, potentially, remediation will be required indefinitely – for example ground water treatment.
+In these cases the underlying cash flows for the provision may be restricted to a period for which the costs can be reliably estimated, which on average is around 30 years.
 Where an alternative commercial arrangement to meet our obligations can be predicted with confidence, this period may be shorter.

-- Timeframes.
-The weighted average remaining lives of operations is shown in note 26(c).
+- Closure timeframes.
+The weighted average remaining lives of operations is shown in note 25.
 Some expenditure may be incurred before closure whilst the operation as a whole is in production.

 There is significant estimation uncertainty in the calculation of the provision and cost estimates can vary in response to many factors including:

-- Changes to the relevant legal or local/national government requirements and any other commitments made to stakeholders
+- Changes to the relevant legal or local/national government requirements and any other commitments made to stakeholders;

-- Review of remediation and relinquishment options
+- Review of remediation and relinquishment options;

-- Additional remediation requirements identified during the rehabilitation
+- Additional remediation requirements identified during the rehabilitation;

-- The emergence of new restoration techniques
+- The emergence of new restoration techniques;

-- Change in the expected closure date
+- Change in the expected closure date; and

-- Change in the discount rate
+- Change in the discount rate;

 Experience gained at other mine or production sites may also change expected methods or costs of closure, although elements of the restoration and rehabilitation of each site are relatively unique to a site.
 Generally, there is relatively limited restoration and rehabilitation activity and historical precedent elsewhere in the Group, or in the industry as a whole, against which to benchmark cost estimates.